Skip to main content

 Texas City's hurricane preparedness for HVAC equipment includes securing outdoor units with hurricane straps or anchor kits, installing surge protectors to guard against power fluctuations during storms, and elevating equipment in flood-prone areas (especially Bayou Vista and unleveed waterfront properties).
 After any significant storm, we offer priority inspections to check for water intrusion, debris damage, salt-spray exposure, and electrical issues before the system restarts.

-In addition to Texas City, we provide hvac and commercial services to these surrounding communities:
+In addition to Texas City, we provide HVAC, commercial, and refrigeration services to these surrounding communities.

 Licensed & Insured